pgroenbaek/dbtracks-stf-profiles/README.md

 	- Supports for the 3rd rail in sh-variants.
 - Textures are not yet properly mapped to the 3rd rail in sh variants, this will be fixed eventually.
 If you want to have a go at doing the texture mapping properly, feel free to do so and submit a pull request with it.

-Create an issue or pull request if you find more.
+Feel free to create an issue if you find more.

 ## License